Terkwood/book/src/tech/hello_tikv.md

 ### rust stable has async await

-The doc website is also out of date by requiring a nightly rust toolchain.
+The doc website incorrectly requires a nightly rust toolchain.
 This is no longer necessary since `async`/`await` functionality has landed in rust stable.
 I removed all references to the version-hacking file `rust-toolchain`.

 ```text
 # ...snip...